fenago/pytest-quick-start-guide/python-testing-with-pytest/text-original.md

 new_task= Task('dosomething')
 task_id= tasks.add(new_task)
 ```
-Chapter 7.
+Lab 7.
 Using pytest with Other Tools • 128

 **> assertisinstance(task_id,int)**